Enrique Rodríguez Galindo: Member of the paramilitary organization GAL

-Rodríguez Galindo entered prison on 9 May 2000 in the military prison of Alcalá de Henares.
+Rodríguez Galindo was jailed on 9 May 2000 in the military prison of Alcalá de Henares.
 Due to his loss of military status, on 14 July 2003, he was admitted to the Ocaña II prison.
 During his time in prison, his family submitted a petition for clemency accompanied by 100,000 signatures.
 The Supreme Court Prosecutor's Office opposed this pardon and the Court ruled against.

-In July 2001 the Supreme Court increased these sentences, considering their condition as public officials as aggravating, and in July 2002 the Constitutional Court refused to grant the appeal for protection ("recurso de amparo") to those convicted.
+In July 2001 the Supreme Court increased these sentences, considering their condition as public officials as aggravating, and in July 2002 the Constitutional Court refused to grant an appeal for protection ("recurso de amparo") to those convicted.

 On 2 April 2002, the Ministry of Defense decreed Rodríguez Galindo's discharge from the Civil Guard after his conviction.

 His appeal to the European Court of Human Rights in Strasbourg was dismissed in 2010; the Court declared that the European Convention on Human Rights had not been violated during the trial.

-He was granted semi-release prison regime in 2005 and definitive parole in 2013.
+He was granted a semi-release prison regime in 2005 and definitive parole in 2013.

-After serving five years of sentence, in 2004, the General Directorate of Penitentiary Institutions ordered Galindo's release from prison for serious health reasons, remaining on probation until his death in 2021.
+After serving five years of his sentence, in 2004, the General Directorate of Penitentiary Institutions ordered Galindo's release from prison for serious health reasons, remaining on probation until his death in 2021.